badu/badu.github.io/_content/about.md

 measurements).

 The solution was to use an algorithm to eliminate points that were not needed for displaying a good enough approximate.
-Having a node with two neighbours, we've measured how much distance is between that node and the line that its neighbours define and if it was beyond a certain tolerance, the node was removed from the polygon that needed to be drawn.
+Having a node with two neighbors, we've measured how much distance is between that node and the line that its neighbors define and if it was beyond a certain tolerance, the node was removed from the polygon that needed to be drawn.

 We had to detect if the polygons do not overlap and solved that using a Gilbert-Johnson-Keerthi collision detection algorithm.

-I enjoy working with maps and coordinates, so if your project has challenges related with maps, I'll be more than happy to dive into them.
+I enjoy working with maps and coordinates, so if your project has challenges related to maps, I'll be more than happy to dive into them.

 #### Education